 I spoke with a DP about shooting feasability.
 Some people felt that the refugee would be muslim and that would somehow be exploitive.
 For me it was a way of affirming the emotion.
 It seemed inclusive and empowering to me.
 If a yazidi or christian refugee was interested instead—that worked for me too.
 It seemed worth asking.

 Technically we would need very high powered lights to capture good frames.
 In my mind they'd be painterly images like "The Diving Bell and the Butterfly" by Julian Schnabel.
 But in the end, the idea was not approved.
 I found a Director of Photography with Phantom camera gear.
 He was interested and had a reasonable rate.
 But there was a sense that it was not achievable given our time, capacity and budget constraints.

-There was also an idea of shooting floating life vests in the dark waters of Lake Ontario.
-Both stories are about the loss of those we love.
-So perhaps elements of both could be intercut as a timely meditation.
+There was also an idea of shooting floating life vests in the dark waters of Lake Ontario standing in for the mediterranean Sea.
+Both the refugee stories and Easter's Good Friday are about the loss of those we love.
+So perhaps elements of both could be intercut as a timely meditation?
 Good intentions but maybe better we didn't attempt it.
 Live action has a different feeling than my drawings on paper.
 Images can tend to read less as metaphors and symbols when photographed in real life.